 This happens frequently — you come to the UK expecting only to stay for a year or so, and you love it so much you don't want to go home just yet!
 This is the situation a lot of working holiday makers find themselves in and the good news is that you may have a couple of options.
-Many working holiday makers who are young, experienced professionals with a degree and earning power qualify for the Tier 1 visa (UNFORTUNATELY THE BRITISH GOVERMENT SUSPENDED THIS VISA ON DECEMBER 2010 - hovever they will open it up again in the future so stay tuned) – you will have to return home for around a month or more to apply for this visa and you will have to plan thoroughly up to a year in advance (ie collecting wage slips, original bank statements, saving money to contribute towards the visa fee and the savings required).
+Many working holiday makers who are young, experienced professionals with a degree and earning power qualify for the Tier 1 visa (UNFORTUNATELY THE BRITISH GOVERMENT SUSPENDED THIS VISA ON DECEMBER 2010 – you will have to return home for around a month or more to apply for this visa and you will have to plan thoroughly up to a year in advance (ie collecting wage slips, original bank statements, saving money to contribute towards the visa fee and the savings required).
 You do not need a job offer for a Tier 1 visa and you can work for any employer.
 See Tier 1 (General) Highly Skilled Workers

 Its possible you could obtain sponsorship for a Tier 2 (general) visa from an employer you have already been working for on your Tier 5 youth mobility visa.
 Although this is quite a complicated process (for those whose occupation is not on the national shortage list) it is a common transition for working holiday makers.
 A Tier 2 visa is non-transferable and only allows you to work for the employer who sponsors you.
 You will have to return to your home country though, and it is also a good idea to enlist the services of a visa agency.

 Both these options can be expensive, especially when you take into account flights home, so start saving!
 Or, some working holiday makers get their employers to foot the bill — however consider the commitment you will have to make to an employer if they pay for your visa.